FAQs - Synthetic nitrogen reporting

 I‘ve split the fertiliser purchase with another person/business – what do I do to record the application rate information?

 You should record the application rates for all synthetic nitrogen fertiliser used on the grazed area; this should be recorded only once for each contiguous landholding.
-You can keep the physical receipts of purchase on file, so it is available if there is any query by your council.
+You should keep the physical receipts of purchase on file, so they are available if there is any query by your council.

 Is there any other way to submit data for this season?
 Or other forms that councils will accept?

-If you cannot access any of these tools, then the best way forward is to get in contact with your regional council to discuss how else you could provide the necessary information.
+If you cannot access any of these tools, then the best way forward is to contact your regional council to discuss how else you could provide the necessary information.

 Where is the MyBallance system?